brunorijsman/cascade-python/docs/source/cascade_protocol.rst

 The Cascade protocol is actually not a single protocol; it is a whole family of protocols.
 The literature describes many (around 10) different variations.

-What have described thus far is the "orginal" Cascade protocol.
+What have described thus far is the "original" Cascade protocol.